 By default, new participants on the server are set to private – they are not discoverable using the Directory feature.
 To make yourself more visible, you can enable public visibility for one or all groups:

 - Click your name in the upper right corner to access your profile

 - Click Identity on the left navigation bar

 - To set privacy for all groups, click Edit under Account Profile.
 To set privacy for one group, click Edit for that group under Group Profiles.
 You can only set privacy on groups to which you are subscribed.

 - Use the drop-down box under Profile Privacy to set your desired privacy mode.
 You can also use this section to create a biography, location, website, or short user name, and add or change your profile photo.

 Note: You can also get to the settings for a specific group by clicking Subscription and then Group Profile along the top.

 There is a set of public discussion lists set up as Google Groups.
 These lists are open to anyone regardless of member status, and as such, they are not official working groups within the RISC-V member community.

 Where We Meet

-Meetups are usually run by RISC-V Ambassadors.
+- Community events: Community events bring together RISC-V enthusiasts and practitioners in a region.
+Community events are usually run by RISC-V Ambassadors.
 If you would like to start a meetup group in your local area, please contact us.
-As of May 2020, RISC-V is transitioning to use the Bevy meetup platform, which will enhance our virtual presence greatly.